Many people believe that a powerful spirit made the world and everything in it.

 Rosh Hashanah is the Jewish New Year, celebrated over two days by some people.
 It is a time of family celebrations and special foods.
 One ancient custom is to eat apples dipped in honey as a way of wishing for sweetness in the coming year.
 The first part of a prayer is said, then a bite is taken of a slice of apple that has been dipped in honey, and then the second part of the prayer is said.

-Read the kidcyber page about another important Jewish festival Hanukkah (or Chanukah)
+Another important Jewish festival is Hanukkah (or Chanukah)

 Jewish Food Laws